AarhusAI/helm-deployments/README.md

 kubectl -n argo-cd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
 ```

-As an optional configuration, later one, we can install Authentic as SSO provider for the internal services in the
+As an optional configuration, later one, we can install Authentic as an singel-sign-on (SSO) provider for the internal
-cluster.
+services in the cluster.

 ### Argo resources